Fur people: Language

 The Fur speak the Fur language, which belongs to the Nilo-Saharan family.
-They also speak Arabic as a lingua franca.
+Arabic is also used as a lingua franca and in correspondence with the Sudanese government.
 There is no written or symbolic script for the Fur language.
 They recently have been using Arabic or Latin characters to put the language in written form.
 Most Fur people speak Fur fluently as their mother tongue.